jbcodeforce/shift_left_utils/docs/command.md

 **Options**:

 * `--test-case-name TEXT`: Name of the individual unit test to run.
 By default it will run all the tests
+* `--run-all`: With this flag, and not test case name provided, it will run all the validation sqls.
 * `--compute-pool-id TEXT`: Flink compute pool ID.
 If not provided, it will use config.yaml one.  [env var: CPOOL_ID]
 * `--help`: Show this message and exit.